|Important Notice for ReadyAPI Customers|

-If using SmartBear ID-based offline licenses, Instead of ReadyAPI licenses being controlled by the SmartBear license servers available on the Web, SmartBear offers a special license type – offline.
+When using SmartBear ID-based offline licenses, instead of ReadyAPI licenses being controlled by the SmartBear license servers available on the Web, SmartBear offers a special license type – offline.
 Your license administrator can convert your Fixed or Floating license to an offline one and then activate this license on the computer where ReadyAPI is installed, or on the On-Premises License Server in your network.
 See the links below for detailed information.

 ID-based licenses can be Fixed User and Floating.
 The difference between them is the way the license seats are assigned and controlled.
 See the SmartBear License Management documentation for complete info.

 How do I use these licenses with ReadyAPI?